Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 Setting up IAM authorization policies

 Configure IAM authorization policies from services to Key Protect Dedicated as documented.
-Specifically, the "Enable authorizations to be delegated by source and dependent services" checkbox must be selected when creating a policy to Hybrid HPCS if the documentation requires it.
-See documentation examples for:
+When you create a policy to Hybrid HPCS, you must select the "Enable authorizations to be delegated by source and dependent services" checkbox if the documentation requires it.

 Creating target keys

-Create keys in Key Protect Dedicated that will be the target of the migration.
+Create keys in Key Protect Dedicated that are the target of the migration.

 Setting up the input file

-The CLI takes as input a .csv file without a header row, where:
+The CLI takes as input a .csv file without a header row.
+Each row in the file contains:

 Example input file